 What is melanoma?

-Melanomas can vary greatly in the way they look, and can occur anywhere on the body.
-The first sign of skin cancer is usually a new spot or a change in an existing mole:
+Melanoma can vary greatly in the way it looks.
+The first sign is usually a new spot or a change in an existing mole.

 - Size – The spot may begin to get, or keep getting, larger.

-- Shape/border – An irregular edge (scalloped or notched) or lack of symmetry is a warning sign.
+- Shape or border – The spot may have an irregular edge (scalloped or notched) or lack of symmetry.
 That is, if a line was drawn through the middle of the mole, both halves would not match up.
 The spot may increase in height or become scaly.

 - Australia and New Zealand have the highest rates of melanoma in the world.

-- More than 10,000 people are diagnosed in Australia each year.
+- Over 12,500 people are estimated to be diagnosed with melanoma in Australia every year.

-- It is the fourth most common cancer in both men and women (10% of all cancer diagnoses).
+- Melanoma is the third most common cancer in both men and women.

 The aim of this information is to help you understand about melanoma.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.